 • To set up and calibrate the system through the In-Vehicle Trailering App.

-Your Owner’s Manual and the In-Vehicle Trailering App are the best resources for setting up these features.
+Your Owner’s Manual, the Trailer Towing Supplement and the In-Vehicle Trailering App are the best resources for setting up these features.

 In general, the setup process looks like this: